Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 0aaf9ffc-d637-4c40-8a1d-2ff7d73b3b6a
 ```

-CancellationChangeToken is very easy to work.
-This change token receive an cancellationToken as input in the constructor.

-Whenever you cancel the token, it will call consumer action, which in our case is reloading configuration from the SQL Server.
-we can refresh our data whenever we cancel the token.
-If you want to refresh all of your configuration every 10s, just use a timer.

-[This is todo: If the number of config is two large then you can check for a sentinal value.
-You just check the value of this key and whenever this value changes in SQL server, you can reload all configurations from SQL Server.]

--
+As you see it works!

+## Conclusion

+In this article, I showed how easy is it to implement your own configuration provider.
+Then I showed how you can reload the configuration periodically, so you can get the most recent configuration from your data source.
+If you want a more configuration library you can check my implementation in [Github](https://github.com/Mousavi310/Mousavi.Extensions.Configuration.SqlServer)